Inodoro Pereyra: The parrots

 Through the years, these are the quintessential enemies of Inodoro.
 They move around as a flock, teasing and making fun of him.
 While they generate various problems and harm, sometimes they help him, making the gaucho a bit confused.
 From among the flock of parrots, Lorenzo stands out.

 The ranqueles

-These are wild Indians (natives) that from time to time visit Inodoro´s house, either asking for advice or threatening him.
-Their leader is Chief Crybaby (In Argentinean Spanish: Lloriqueo)."If we were meditating we would not be an Indian tribe.
-We would be a stream of thought".
+These are wild Indians (natives) that from time to time visit Inodoro's house, either asking for advice or threatening him.
+Their leader is Chief Crybaby (in Argentine Spanish as Lloriqueo).

 Nabucodonosor II

 A talking vegetarian pig, he believes that he is a sex symbol, as he is the only male among several female pigs.
 He won 1st place in a local fair, and thinks that he is a philosopher and an intellectual.

 The Scorpion Resolana

 He is the bravest gaucho in the area.
-On one occasion he fought with Inodoro Pereyra because he offended Eulogia, Inodoro´s wife.
+On one occasion he fought with Inodoro Pereyra because he offended Eulogia, Inodoro's wife.